RemedyBridge

 Quick answer

 Private landlords must keep the structure and key installations in repair and the home fit to live in.
-If repairs remain unresolved after you reported them, your landlord’s complaints process can inspect serious hazards, and we may be able to review whether a claim may be possible.
+If repairs remain unresolved after you reported them, your local council’s Environmental Health team can inspect serious hazards, and we may be able to review whether a claim may be possible.

 Key points